How to open a savings account

 Yes, you can easily open a savings account online with most banks and credit unions in Canada.
 Many financial institutions have streamlined the process, allowing you to open an account from the comfort of your home without visiting a branch.

-You’ll be asked to provide documentation such as a government-issued ID and proof of address.
+You’ll be asked to provide documentation like government-issued ID and proof of address.
 The entire process usually takes just a few minutes to complete.

 Which banks let you open a savings account online?

 These days, there are plenty of banks that allow you to open a savings account online.
-Below is a list of some of these banks that offer online savings accounts, along with their respective interest rates:
+Below is a list of some of the banks that offer online savings accounts, along with the respective interest rates of each:

 EQ BankNotice Savings Account3.50% - 3.65%